Electric Under Floor Heating Overview

 Electric underfloor heating systems are virtually maintenance free, as long as they have been properly installed and there is no damage to the cables.
 Minor damages to the cable are easily fixed and a good quality cable for underfloor heating can last up to thirty years.

 Electric underfloor heating is a cost-effective solution when used properly.
 Although the upfront cost of an electric system can be much less than that of a hydronic under floor heating system, hydronic systems have lower running costs.

 A high-quality thermostat is another factor that helps to boost efficiency.
 It allows you to heat specific rooms independently as you can program the thermostat according to your needs and lifestyle.

 You can select from manual or programmable thermostats or incorporate a mix of the two if you prefer.
 A good quality thermostat will allow for greater control over temperature, zoning and timing, making it easy for you to make the most out of your floor heating system.

 The Benefits of Bathroom Underfloor Heating

 Do you hate getting out of the shower and feeling chilled again as soon as you step onto the cold tiles?
 With good quality underfloor heating, you won’t have to experience this comfort any longer!

-Floor heating systems are ideal for bathrooms (in addition to kitchens and open entertainment areas etc.) and work well under almost any hard floor surface.
-Underfloor bathroom heating radiates up through the floor and provides comfort underfoot while gently managing the room temperature.
+Underfloor heating systems are ideal for bathrooms (in addition to kitchens and open entertainment areas etc.) and work well under almost any hard floor surface.
+Bathroom floor heating radiates up through the floor and provides comfort underfoot while gently managing the room temperature.